an immersion in creative computing for K12 teachers, parents, and technology integrators

 MakeCode and microBlocks are programming languages for micro:bit and Circuit Playground Express

-VEX, LEGO WeDo, EV3, and Spike Prime are self-contained robotics packages
+VEX, LEGO Spike Prime are self-contained robotics packages

 Arduino and Circuit Playground Express are microcontrollers with capabilities similar to the micro:bit